zeisler/zeisler.github.io/resume/index.md

 Resident
  {: .company_title }

-* Mentored Students by pair programming, assisting in basic programming literacy, and working with students on personal and group projects.
+* Mentored Students by pair programming to aid in basic literacy, and assisted on personal and group projects.
 * Core contributor for [movie recommendation site](http://critic-critic.herokuapp.com) using movie-rating API.
-* Created [Scrabble game](http://scrabble-game.herokuapp.com) for web that validates words and tracks score.
+* Created [Scrabble game](http://scrabble-game.herokuapp.com) that validates words and tracks score.

 NorthTechDefense.com
 {: .company_name }